AnumQ/react-router/README.md

-# React Router - A custom react router written in pure react (no external libraries)
+# React Router

-This project demonstrates a navigation router that navigates between pages in react.
+This is a React application with the implementation of a navigation router that navigates between pages.
-Simple version of react-router npm package.
+No external libraries such as react-router or react-router-dom have been used.
+This is a simple version of the react-router package.

 ## To run the app: